-- Extracting is the taking of natural products, such as logging, mining, quarrying, etc. B&O tax is calculated on the value of products extracted, determined by selling price.
+- Extracting: Taking of natural products, such as logging, mining, quarrying, etc. B&O tax is calculated on the value of products extracted, determined by selling price.

-- Manufacturing is the business of producing articles from raw or prepared materials, giving these matters new forms or qualities, such as fabricating, processing, refining, mixing, packing, canning, etc. B&O tax is calculated on the value of products manufactured, as determined by selling price.
+- Manufacturing/Construction: The business of producing articles from raw or prepared materials, giving these matters new forms or qualities, such as fabricating, processing, refining, mixing, packing, canning, etc. or building, repairing, improving any street, road, highway, etc. which is used for foot or vehicular traffic.
+Constructing and repairing new or existing buildings or other structures upon real property is also included.
+The B&O tax is calculated on the value of products manufactured, as determined by selling price or gross receipts.

-- Wholesaling is sellers of products to persons other than consumers are considered to be wholesalers.
+- Wholesaling: Sellers of products to persons other than consumers are considered to be wholesalers.
 The B&O tax is calculated on the wholesale selling price.

-- Retailing is businesses that sell products and specific services to consumers are retailers.
-Taxable retail services include those generally performed on property, such as repair, but not personal or professional services, such as doctors, attorneys, or accountants.
+- Retail Service: Businesses that sell specific services to consumers.
+Taxable retail services include those generally performed on property, such as repair, and also on personal or professional services, such as doctors, attorneys, or accountants.
 The B&O tax is calculated on gross receipts.

-- Printing/Publication of newspapers, magazines and periodicals are taxable under this classification, as well as persons who both print and publish books, music, circulars, etc. B&O tax is calculated on gross receipts.
+- Printing/Publishing: Newspapers, magazines and periodicals are taxable under this classification, as well as persons who both print and publish books, music, circulars, etc. The B&O tax is calculated on gross receipts.
 Photocopying documents is considered Retail.

-- Services and Other Activities: Businesses that provide personal and professional services, such as lawyers, doctors, financial institutions, real estate brokers, insurance brokers and solicitors, and accountants, are subject to the B&O tax under this classification.
+- Other Business: Any business activity that does not fit in one of the first six classifications.
 Any business that is not subject to another B&O tax classification must report under this category also.
-B&O tax is calculated on the gross receipts of the business.
+The B&O tax is calculated on the gross receipts of the business.

-- Casual and isolated sales, such as an accountant selling his or her office furniture.
+- Casual and isolated sales, such as an accountant selling their office furniture

 - Cash discounts taken by customers